Coronavirus (COVID-19) impact on business aviation

 - Tunisia – Open.
 Allowed countries are split in zones.
 Quarantine required 0-14 days depending on zone.
 Negative COVID-19 PCR test required for orange and red zone countries.

 - Zambia – Open.
-14-day quarantine upon arrival.
+14-day quarantine upon arrival, and PCR test still required.

 - See our complete list of country-by-country restrictions and feasibility insights for the Africa and Middle East regions. >